 - Get it done for email management

 Procrastination can make us delay even the simplest of emails for no reason at all.
-A few rules of responding to emails can improve your email efficiency-
+A few tricks to hit inbox zero can improve your email efficiency-

 -If you can respond to an email in under two minutes, do it right away.